 Introduction to Trauma-Informed Practices

-Children who have experienced trauma need caregivers who understand trauma and the impact it can have on their vulnerable and developing brains and their physical bodies.
-In turn, compassionate and responsive caregivers are essential for children’s healing.
+Children who have experienced trauma need caregivers who understand trauma.
+They must understand the impact it can have on their vulnerable and developing brains and their physical bodies.
+Therefore, compassionate and responsive caregivers are essential for children’s healing.

 Anyone who completes the “Introduction to Trauma-Informed Practices” micro-course will: